microsoft/coe-starter-kit/coe-cli/docs/help/readme.md

 ## Center of Excellence - Command Line Interface Help

-The Center of Excellence Command (COE) CLI help command provide further information on how to use the provided functionality.
+The Center of Excellence Command (CoE) CLI help command provide further information on how to use the provided functionality.

 For more information on the CoE CLI you can visit [https://aka.ms/coe-cli](https://aka.ms/coe-cli)